-- Requests for University social media accounts must be submitted in writing (such as via email) to the University’s Web Communications Manager.
+- Requests for University social media accounts must be submitted in writing (such as via email) to the University’s Web Communications team.
 Please cc: the College Communications Director and Academic Technologies Executive Director.

-- University social media accounts must have responsible departmental or unit administrators assigned, and must include the Web Communications Manager as an administrator on the account.
+- University social media accounts must have responsible departmental or unit administrators assigned, and must include the University as an administrator on the account.
 Shared access to appropriate user names and passwords is permitted if shared administration is not possible.

 - University social media accounts that are created and abandoned may be removed by the Web Communications Manager in his or her discretion.

 - Publicly posted content on a University social media account will not be edited or removed prior to consultation with the university web communications manager, who should consult with the Office of Legal Affairs, as needed.

 - All University social media accounts must display the following statement prominently where possible:

 - “Representatives of a North Carolina state agency communicate via this Website.
 Consequently no person communicating via this site (whether a state employee or the general public) should have an expectation that any communication on this site is private.
 All communication on this site may be subject to disclosure under the North Carolina Public Records Act.”

 The University Marketing team has created the MediaMine database, which contains links to approximately 750 social media websites managed by colleges, departments, business units, and student groups and organizations on campus.
 It also has worked with others on campus to develop a reading list and recommends best practices that UNC Charlotte social media sites should follow, including these, which are covered in detail on the best practices page.

 - Maintain privacy.

 - Do not pick fights online.